 *On this date in 1869, we celebrate St. Mark A.M.E.
 Church, Milwaukee.
 This is the first Black church in Milwaukee, WI.

-In 1868 Ezekiel and Catherine Gillespie, Louis and Matilda Hughes, Charles and Sarah Dorsey, James Johnson and Catherine Paget gathered to organize a Church of Allen in Milwaukee.
-On January 9, 1869, Rev. Theodore Crosby arrived in Milwaukee to begin the organization for the new church.
+In 1868 Ezekiel and Catherine Gillespie, Louis and Matilda Hughes, Charles and Sarah Dorsey, James Johnson, and Catherine Paget gathered to organize a Church of Allen in Milwaukee.
+On January 9, 1869, Rev. Theodore Crosby arrived in Milwaukee to begin the organization of the new church.
 The first church was a rented room on 1 Spring Street (Wisconsin Avenue).
 On April 5, 1869, at the request of Rev. Crosby, Bishop William P. Quinn came to Milwaukee, and the church was organized.

 It was initially called First African Methodist Episcopal Church.
 For several years the members worshiped in rented locations throughout the city.
 In 1869, First African Methodist Episcopal Church purchased its first building and a four-room parsonage (below).